aws/aws-cdk/packages/aws-cdk-lib/aws-ecs-patterns/README.md

 });
 ```

-If the CPU based scaling is required, To specify a custom target CPU utilization percentage for the scaling strategy use the  `cpuTrgetUtilizationPercent` property
+If the CPU based scaling is required, To specify a custom target CPU utilization percentage for the scaling strategy use the  `cpuTargetUtilizationPercent` property

 ```ts
 declare const cluster: ecs.Cluster;